Dasein

-Dasein (/ˈdɑːzaɪn/ DAH-zyn; /de/) is a term in the philosophy of Martin Heidegger.
+Dasein (/ˈdɑːzaɪn/ DAH-zyne; /de/) is a term in the philosophy of Martin Heidegger.
 Adopted from the ordinary German word Dasein meaning 'existence', Heidegger used it to refer to the mode of being that he believed is particular to human beings, who are aware of and must confront such issues as personhood, mortality, and the dilemma or paradox of living in relationship with other humans while being ultimately alone with oneself.
+To put it in simpler terms, it may be understood as a particular way in which humans have consciously felt addressed and challenged by this world, or the philosophical inquiry of difference itself.

 Meaning

 In German, Dasein is the vernacular term for "existence".
 It is derived from da-sein, which literally means "being-there" or "there-being".
 In a philosophical context, it was first used by Leibniz and Wolff in the 17th century, as well as by Kant and Hegel in the 18th and 19th; however, Heidegger's later association of the word with human existence was uncommon and not of special philosophical significance during this period.

 Dasein for Heidegger is a mode of being involved with and caring for the immediate world in which one lives, while always remaining aware of the contingent element of that involvement, of the priority of the world to the self, and of the evolving nature of the self itself.

-The opposite of this authentic self is everyday and inauthentic Dasein, the forfeiture of one's individual meaning, destiny and lifespan, in favour of an (escapist) immersion in the public everyday world –the anonymous, identical world of the They and the Them.
+The opposite of this authentic self is everyday and inauthentic Dasein, the forfeiture of one's individual meaning, destiny and lifespan, in favour of an (escapist) immersion in the public everyday world –the anonymous, identical world of the They and the They.

 In harmony with Nietzsche's critique of the subject, as something definable in terms of consciousness, Heidegger distinguished Dasein from consciousness in order to emphasize the way that "Being" shapes our entire understanding and interpretation of the world.

 "This entity which each of us is himself...we shall denote by the term 'Dasein (Heidegger, trans.
 1927/1962, p.27).

 "[Dasein is] that entity which in its Being has this very Being as an issue..."
 (Heidegger, trans.
 1927/1962, p.68).